artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 ```

-Run the code and answer the following questions.
-Add screenshots to complement your answers.
+Run the code in Ripes and answer the following questions.

 - Default compilation (-O0 optimization level):
     - Explain in detail the ```main``` function generated in RISC-V assembly.